Yokumii/web-coding-agent/README.md

 `--resume` aborts cleanly if `runs/<run>/manifest.json` is absent (typoed `--runs-dir`). `--skip-harness` forces every sample's harness status to `completed` and proceeds straight to packaging + bench.

+`--resume` also repairs interrupted concurrent runs: samples left in `running` are reset to `pending`, and any sample whose `samples/<id>/.harness/harness_state.json` already shows a final completed evaluation is promoted back to `completed` instead of being dispatched again.

 ### Output layout

 Given `--runs-dir runs/foo/`: